Nicola1971/EvoDashboard-plugin/README.md

-EvoDashboard-plugin 3.2.1 for MODX EVO 1.2.1
+EvoDashboard-plugin 3.3.1 for Evolution cms 1.3.3
 ===================
 Info and docs: http://www.tattoocms.it/extras/plugins/evodashboard-plugin-modx-evolution-dashboard.html